-The DDR4 SDRAM is a high-speed dynamic random-access memory internally conured as sixteen-banks, 4 bank group with 4 banks for each bank group for x4/x8 and eight-banks, 2 bank group with 4 banks for each bankgroup for x16 DRAM.
+The DDR4 SDRAM is a high-speed dynamic random-access memory internally organized with eight-banks (2 bank groups each with 4 banks).
 The DDR4 SDRAM uses a 8n prefetch architecture to achieve high-speed operation.
 The 8n prefetch architecture is combined with an interface designed to transfer two data words per clock cycle at the I/O pins.
 A single read or write operation for the DDR4 SDRAM consists of a single 8n-bit wide, four clock data transfer at the internal DRAM core and eight corresponding n-bit wide, one-half clock cycle data transfers at the I/O pins.

 Read and write operation to the DDR4 SDRAM are burst oriented, start at a selected location, and continue for a burst length of eight or a 'chopped' burst of four in a programmed sequence.
 Operation begins with the registration of an ACTIVATE Command, which is then followed by a Read or Write command.
-The address bits registered coincident with the ACTIVATE Command are used to select the bank and row to be activated (BG0-BG1 in x4/8 and BG0 in x16 select the bankgroup; BA0-BA1 select the bank; A0-A14 select the row; refer to Addressing section for more details.
-The address bits registered coincident with the starting column location for the burst operation, determine if the auto precharge command is to be issued (via A10), and select BC4 or BL8 mode 'on the fly' (via A12) if enabled in the mode register.
+The address bits registered coincident with the ACTIVATE Command are used to select the bank and row to be activated (BG0 select the bankgroup; BA0-BA1 select the bank; A0-A14 select the row; refer to Addressing section for more details).
+The address bits registered coincident with the Burst operation, determine if the auto precharge command is to be issued (via A10), and select BC4 or BL8 mode 'on the fly' (via A12) if enabled in the mode register.